Atlantic Provinces -> Prince Edward Island -> Dividend Tax Credit

 To see the marginal tax rate for eligible dividends, see the marginal tax rates page.

-The PEI 2020 Budget announced a reduction in the small business tax rate from 2% to 1% effective January 1, 2022.
+The PEI 2021 Budget announced a reduction in the small business tax rate from 2% to 1% effective January 1, 2022.
 Although not announced in the budget, the non-eligible dividend tax credit rate was reduced as a result, by Bill 37.

 See the tables of non-eligible dividend tax credit rates by province.

 The current and past rates for non-eligible, or small business dividends, are reflected in the following table.